 Some agree with Stern and find his argument to be cogent.
 I happen to disagree with the idea that every Messianic Jew is obliged by Scripture to move to Israel.
 Yes, all believers have a priority calling on their lives.
 As I see it, the priority does not involve moving to Israel, but rather bringing the gospel to the entire world.
 (Matthew 28:19-20) In another statement of the Great Commission, Jesus actually commands his disciples to leave Jerusalem for the purpose of evangelizing the nations.
 (Acts 1:8)

 Where in the New Testament does the Apostle Paul or Peter call upon the Jewish believers of the Diaspora to return to the land of Israel?
 I find no such appeal, but I do find many passages in which believers are called upon to take up their role in world evangelization.
-Practically speaking, if all but a few Jewish believers in Jesus moved to Israel, it would weaken the testimony of God’s people to the largest population of Jews in the world… the United States of America.
+Practically speaking, if all but a few Jewish believers in Jesus moved to Israel, it would weaken the story of God’s people to the largest population of Jews in the world… the United States of America.

 Also, many of us view passages such as Isaiah 51:11 as promises which are to take place at a future date when Yeshua returns to establish his kingdom.
 At that time, the Lord will gather the faithful remnant to Israel in his own program of aliyah.
 Until then, believers have a job to do!